philippemezzadri/frisquet-esphome/README.md

 - **type** (**Required**, string): The value to monitor.
 One of
   - `RESULT` - The resulting value sent to the output component (float between 0 and 1).
   - `SETPOINT` - The setpoint sent to the boiler (%, actually 100 * `RESULT`).
-  - `WATERTEMP` - The resulting water temperature resulting from `SETPOINT`.
+  - `WATERTEMP` - The calculated heating water temperature.
   - `DELTA` - The temperature difference between the target and the outdoor.
   - `ERROR` - The calculated error (target - process_variable)
   - `PROPORTIONAL` - The proportional term of the controller (if `kp` is not 0).